bravenewdude/bravenewdude.github.com/_posts/2012-11-16-how-to-become-a-quant.md

 ## Master's Degree

 Do a two-year Master's Degree in Applied Math.
-Again, I recommend a university where you are eligible for in-state tuition rates.
+Again, I recommend a university where you're eligible for in-state tuition rates.
 Find a professor who will let you join his research group during the summer between the two years of your program.
 Work hard throughout that summer; you will need a good letter of recommendation from this professor.

 ## PhD